New Extender Setup

 Connected to Netgear_ext SSID but can’t see the new extender setup wizard

-- First of all, check the status of power LED on your Netgear extender.
+- First of all, check the status of the power LED on your WiFi extender.
 It should be solid green.

 - Check whether your computer is set to use DHCP (Dynamic Host Configuration Protocol).
 If not, set it to DHCP.